Mistralys/cyberpunk-mod-db-php/README.md

 ## Features

 - Classes used to access the mod database
-- Get mod information, including image paths and URLs
+- Get mod information, including screenshot paths and URLs
 - Filter mods by search terms and tags
 - Constants for all known tags used in the mod DB
 - Minimum configuration required